 Daniel G. NewmanPresident and Co-Founder

-Newman’s innovative use of technology to reveal influence in government earned him a position on Fast Company’s list of the 100 Most Creative People in Business in 2010 and recognition as a World Affairs Council Civic Innovator in 2014.
-He has led the organization MapLight to several awards including a Knight-Batten Award for Innovations in Journalism; a James Madison Freedom of Information Award; a Library Journal Best Reference Award; and a Webby Award nomination for Best Politics Website.
+Newman’s innovative use of technology to reveal influence on government earned him recognition as a World Affairs Council Civic Innovator in 2014.
+He has led the organization to awards including a Knight-Batten Award for Innovations in Journalism; a James Madison Freedom of Information Award; a Library Journal Best Reference Award; and a Webby Award nomination for Best Politics Website.

 Previously, Newman was an entrepreneur and political organizer.
 He authored three books on speech recognition software and founded Say I Can, a speech recognition firm.
 He has served as a consultant to various political and nonprofit groups, including the Center for Voting and Democracy, Israel Venture Network, and the Mental Health Association of San Francisco.

 Newman received an MA degree in psychology from the University of California at Berkeley, where he attended on a National Science Foundation Fellowship and researched how people think about political and ethical issues.
 He holds a BA degree in biomedical ethics from Brown University where he graduated Phi Beta Kappa.
 Newman was a 2011-2013 Edmond J. Safra Network Fellow at the Safra Center for Ethics at Harvard University, addressing the issue of institutional corruption.